SuperNova76/FastFrames/docs/tutorial.md

 cd ..
 ```

+!!! tip "Sample"
+    The `defineVariables` method of the class also provides `Sample` parameter (`sample`).
+You can use the poitner to get the Sample name as defined in the config file using `sample->name()`.
+See the class documentation [here](https://atlas-project-topreconstruction.web.cern.ch/fastframesdoxygen/classSample.html).

 !!! tip "UniqueSampleID"
-    The `systematicDefine` method of the class also provides `UniqueSampleID` parameter (`id`).
+    The `defineVariables` method of the class also provides `UniqueSampleID` parameter (`id`).
 This is a very simple class that allows to do per-sample specific operations.
 It has methods such as `id.dsid()`, `id.isData()`, `id.campaign()` that you can use to provide special defines based on these properties.
 See the class documentation [here](https://atlas-project-topreconstruction.web.cern.ch/fastframesdoxygen/classUniqueSampleID.html).

 !!! tip "On variable validity"
     The new variables/columns are added to the main node, i.e. before any selection.
 Make sure that the variables you define are always valid.
 For example if you access zeroth element of a vector, make sure it is not empty.
 For the undefined cases, you can put some dummy values.